Historical works by Dr. Victoria Bynum

 - “Telling and Retelling the Legend of the Free State of Jones,” In Guerrillas, Unionists, and Violence on the Confederate Home Front, edited by Daniel E. Sutherland.
 University of Arkansas, 1999.

 - “Misshapen Identity: Memory, Folklore, and the Legend of Rachel Knight.”
 In Discovering the Women in Slavery: Emancipating Perspectives on the American Past, edited by Patricia Morton.
 University of Georgia Press, 1996.
 Revised and Republished in Sex, Love, Race: Crossing Boundaries in North American History, edited by Martha Hodes.
 New York University Press, 1999.

 - “Mothers, Lovers, and Wives: Images of Poor White Women in Edward Isham’s Autobiography.”
 In The Confessions of Edward Isham: A Poor White Life of the Old South, edited by Charles C. Bolton and Scott P. Culclasure.
 University of Georgia Press, 1998.

 - “‘White Negroes’ in Segregated Mississippi: Miscegenation, Racial Identity, and the Law.”
 Journal of Southern History, May 1998.

 - “Reshaping the Bonds of Womanhood: Divorce in Reconstruction North Carolina.”
-In Divided Houses: Gender and the Civil War, edited by Catherine Clinton and Nina Silber.
+In Divided Houses: Gender and the Civil War, edited by Catherine Clinton and Nina Silber, with an introduction by James McPherson.
 Oxford University Press, 1992.

 - “War Within a War: Women’s Participation in the Revolt of the North Carolina Piedmont, 1863-65,” Frontiers: A Journal of Women’s Studies, Fall 1987.